Kuopion Palloseura: History

 KuPS vs HJK at Magnum Areena, Kuopio.
 Finnish League Cup, 11 March 2008.

 In the 1990s, KuPS had financial problems and even dropped to the third tier for the first time.
 In the early 2000s, KuPS spent seasons in both the First Division and in Veikkausliiga.
 The club have been in the top-flight since 2008.

-As of 2024, the club hasn’t finished lower than 3rd in the league table since 2017.
+The club hasn’t finished lower than 3rd in the league table since 2017.
 In the 2019 season KuPS won its sixth league title, coached by Jani Honkavaara.
 In 2021 and 2022 the club won the Finnish Cup for the third and fourth times.
 In the 2024 season, KuPS won its first-ever league and cup double, after winning the Finnish Championship and the Finnish Cup titles, led again by coach Honkavaara and captain Petteri Pennanen.

-In February 2025, it was announced that KuPS had signed a co-operation deal with Ghana Premier League club Dreams FC.

-In April 2025, as a result of their league title success in 2024, KuPS added a star above their badge in recognition of the club as a whole achieving 10 league titles.
-7 of these titles have been achieved by the men’s side, with 3 won by the women’s side.
-They are the second team in Finland to have adopted badge stars based on the success of both the men’s and women’s sides, with HJK updating their badge from 2 stars to 5 stars in 2020 with a league title win which meant the men’s side had achieved 3 stars, combining 3 stars from the men’s side and 2 from the women’s for a total of 5 stars.
-In Finland, a club can add a star to their badge for every 10 league titles.

-On 14 August 2025, KuPS secured the place in the 2025–26 UEFA Conference League league phase, their first-ever spot in the European competition league phase, after defeating Latvian RFS 3–1 on aggregate in the 3rd qualifying round of the UEFA Europa League.
+In the 2025 league season the club won its eight championship in the Finnish league and became runner-ups in the Finnish Cup.
+KuPS also reached the 2025–26 UEFA Conference League league phase, their first-ever spot in the European competition league phase.
+One win and four draws secured the club a place in the knockout phase play-offs.
+The club became the first Finnish club to advance from the league phase to play-off rounds.